ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 Linkage
 -------

 All links between segments are stored in a segmentLink element.
+Each segment is linked at their endpoint or their startpoint.

 .. csv-table::
-    :widths: 50 50 50 50 50
+    :widths: 100 100 100 100 50

     **Name** , **Type** , **Range** , **Description** , **Required**
     fromSegment, int , positive , id of the firstSegment that will be linked , yes